PrimaveraDeveloper/lithium/ref/hydrogen-2.0/EventBus.Abstractions.md

 `IEventBusEvent` and `EventBusEventBase` are generic types since a concrete type needs to be passed in order to ease serialization and encoding operations related with the payload that the event transports.

-### `IEventBusEventHandler`
+### `EventBusHandlerDelegate`

-`IEventBusEventHandler` defines the methods that a handler of a received event should implement.
+`EventBusHandlerDelegate` defines a delegate that represents a handler capable of processing a given `IEventBusEvent`.

-The concrete implementation of an event bus service is responsible for implementing this handler.
+The concrete implementation of an event bus service is responsible for registering this delegate.

-### `IEventBusEventFilters`
+### `IEventBusFilters`

-`IEventBusEventFilters` defines a collection of filters that can be associated with a operation that handles a subscription.
+`IEventBusFilters` defines a collection of filters that can be associated with an operation that handles a subscription.

-A subscription associated with such filters will only receive events whose properties have a exact match for each of the key-value pairs contained in the filters.
+In addition to the event type match, a subscription associated with such filters will only receive events whose properties have an exact match for each of the key-value pairs contained in the filters.

-The interface is implemented by an abstract base class named `EventBusEventFiltersBase`.
+The interface is implemented by an abstract base class named `EventBusFiltersBase`.

 ## Supplementary types